Spectra One Theme Review: A Brand New Block-Based Theme From the Astra Team!

 To test Spectra One’s performance, I ran the homepage through WebPageTest to collect basic performance metrics.

-Remember — the homepage is already a complete website, so it’s a realistic test (unlike regular WordPress themes that are blank until you add content).
+Remember: The homepage is already a complete website, so it’s a realistic test (unlike regular WordPress themes that are blank until you add content).

 To compare it, I also tested an Astra starter site that looks similar and also uses the native WordPress editor.